 From November to January, it is easy to lose sight of the importance of healthy eating choices during family and holiday get-togethers.
-For individuals with high cholesterol, however, making appropriate food choices is particularly important.
+For individuals with high cholesterol, however, eating healthy during the holidays is particularly important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, says, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”

-These five recommendations from Grace Home Care, the experts in home and memory care in Topeka, KS, can help protect both you and your senior loved ones from health complications this holiday season and beyond:
+These five recommendations from Grace Home Care, the experts in home and memory care, can help protect both you and your senior loved ones from health complications this holiday season and beyond:

 - Take note of stress levels.
 Specifically, in light of the pandemic, all of us are having to deal with more stress than usual, and the holidays frequently aggravate stress as well – causing us to turn to sugary or fatty comfort foods.
 Not only that, but stress itself can boost levels of cholesterol.
 Make time for speaking with friends, journaling, relaxing activities, and being intentional about food selections.